pansap99/gitGuide/README.md

 ```
 git checkout <branch-name>
 ```
 is exactly the same as using ```git switch <branch-name>```.
-The different is the switch command is newer and dedicated to switch branches while the checkout does many things more.
+The different is that the switch command is newer and dedicated to switch branches while the checkout does many other things more (to the point it's considered overloaded).

 ## Create and switch with one command